 Revenue and Land Decks

 Set expectations for a deck analysis and cleanup effort to ensure all interest and ownership is complete and accurate before the integration is complete.
-If a company makes the mistake of integrating assets with inaccurate working interest data, accounting staff will continue to build revenue calculations and maintain reports outside the system.
+If a company mistakenly integrates assets with inaccurate working interest data, accounting staff will continue to build revenue calculations and maintain reports outside the system.

 Take the time to understand what information is required in an acquisition.
 Armed with that knowledge, begin the cleanup process.

 Well information is stored in various systems and departmental databases within an E&P company.
-This includes land, revenue, production, economics, drilling, AFE, reserves and accounting.
-The challenge is integrating well information across each of these systems and departments when an acquisition occurs, new well comes online, changes status or is plugged and abandoned.
+This includes land, revenue, production, economics, drilling, AFE, reserves, and accounting.
+The challenge is integrating well information across each of these systems and departments when an acquisition occurs or a new well comes online, changes status, or is plugged and abandoned.

-A clearly defined well life cycle process is a must, regardless of whether the sharing of well information is automated or not.
-The integration process should be an integral part of well lifecycle process.
+A clearly defined well lifecycle process is a must, regardless of whether or not the sharing of well information is automated.
+The integration process should be an integral part of the well lifecycle process.